 02 of 12

-Nürnberger Rostbratwurst – smaller (pinkie-finger-sized) bratwurst sausages, flavored with marjoram and a source of great national (for the state of Franconia) pride.
-Served six at a time, grilled, with sauerkraut and potatoes with a side of horseradish cream.
+Nürnberger Rostbratwurst–smaller (pinkie finger-sized) bratwurst sausages, flavored with marjoram and a source of great national (for the state of Franconia) pride.
+They're served three at a time in a bun as lunch or a snack, or six at a time, grilled, with sauerkraut and potatoes with a side of horseradish cream.

 03 of 12